Vijayabaskar56/100x/resumetailwind/README.md

-# Reumesite with plane HTML and CSS
+# Resume site with plane HTML and tailwind

 View the Deployed App on Render => https://resumetailwind.onrender.com/